bimdata/documentation-old/doc_sphinx/platform/add_content.rst

 Add BCF
 ========

-From any Project Card, a click the [Shortcut Viewer] button launches the Viewer directly in full-screen mode.
+From any Project Card, a click [Shortcut Viewer] launches the Viewer directly in full-screen mode.
-From the Project Page, click the [Viewer] button and open the Viewer in full-screen mode as well.
+From the Project Page, click [Viewer] and the Viewer opens in full-screen mode as well.

 .. note::